samaradel/ganetimgr/docs/source/install.rst

 Requirements.txt
 ----------------
-A requirements.txt file is included in order to help you install the required python dependencies.
+For non debian users, or people who like to use pip, a requirements.txt file is included in order to help you install the required python dependencies.
 You can do that by running::

    pip install -r requirements.txt